MicrosoftLearning/az-2003-deploy-cloud-native-applications-using-azure-container-apps/Instructions/Labs/LAB_AK_01_deploy_manage_container_app_azure_container_apps.md

 #### Task 3: Configure labels on the revisions

 Ingress must be enabled before you can configure revision labels or traffic splitting.

+Complete the following steps to configure labels on the revisions.

 1. On the left-side menu, under Settings, select **Ingress**.